GROUP WORK I GROUP WORK II

 •On the day of the presentations, there will be NO TIME for rehearsing with your group mates.
 So be sure you have prepared well before October 14 or 15.

 We will meet on Dec.
-17 from 9:30 to 11:30, the period assigned to our class for the final exam, to entertain ourselves with group projects.
-As for the Iliad group dramatizations, each group of students must present for the enjoyment of the rest of the class the special topic assigned to it (by Zeus, fate, luck).
+16 (Sect.
+14) from 10:15 to 12:15 or Dec.
+17 (Sect.
+25) from 9:40 to 12:20, the period assigned to our class for the final exam, to entertain ourselves with group projects.
+As for the Odyssey group dramatizations, each group of students must present for the enjoyment of the rest of the class the special topic assigned to it (by Zeus, fate, luck).
 This time, each group will have 8-10 minutes to "do its thing."
 You may present your findings in any way that you think will both entertain and enlighten us.
 Be inventive, use visual aids (online or in print), be dramatic.
 After all, it is holiday time.

 Each topic has one or more brief readings to help you think about it in greater depth.
 These are available from me, except for books, which are on library reserve.
 I want evidence in your presentation that your group has absorbed these readings.

 Prep time is limited, as you all found out when preparing for the other group work, so BE PRACTICAL in what you decide to do.
 Be sure ALL the members of the group take EQUAL responsibility for getting the work done.
 Do not make the others in your group do your work.
-I will allow some class time during November and December and the whole class on Dec.
-10 for groups to meet.
+I will allow some class time for groups to meet during November and December and the whole class on Dec.
+9 (Sect.
+14) and half the class on Dec.
+10 (Sect.
+25).
 But this class time will not be enough.
 So plan on meeting outside of class at least once before the presentation.

 REHEARSALS: Each group MUST rehearse its presentation for me sometime before the day of the presentations by mutual arrangement between the group members and me.
 Since I will not be teaching after Dec.
 10, I am very available.
 I can also help you come up with lively ideas for your presentation.
 I have lots of good suggestions.
 Just ask.
 Once again, use email and phones to communicate with one another.
 When your group is not presenting, you are REQUIRED to sit in the audience, so do not plan to rehearse or leave during the session.